Practitioners' Perspectives on Designing Data Visualizations for the General Public: Methodology

 \subsection{Semi-structured interviews}

-\textbf{Interview schedule.} The interviews were conducted between December $2022$ and June $2023$.
-Each interview took approximately one hour and was conducted in-person or online via Zoom, according to the participants' preferences and location.
+The interviews were conducted between December $2022$ and June $2023$.
+Each interview lasted about one hour and was conducted in person or via Zoom, depending on participant preference and location.
 Interviews were conducted in English or German.
-The interview guideline was created to follow a set structure including different areas of interest.
-However, questions were adapted according to the participants' backgrounds and individual conversation flows.
-Interview partners were asked to bring an exemplary data visualization representative of their work to discuss creation process steps and concrete design decisions on a real example.
-The subsequent discussion revolved around the following themes: (i) Introduction and consent; (ii) Demographics; (iii) Design process and practices; (iv) Design decisions and user insights; (v) Data visualization creation during the COVID-19 pandemic.
-The interview schedule can be found in the supplementary material.
+The interview guideline followed a structured format covering key areas of interest.
+However, questions were adapted according to participants' backgrounds and the conversation flow.
+Interview partners were asked to bring a data visualization representative of their work to support discussion of their creation process and design decisions.
+This approach helped elicit detailed, experience-based responses.
+The discussion revolved around the following themes: (i) Introduction and consent; (ii) Demographics; (iii) Design process and practices; (iv) Design considerations, evaluation practices, and user insights; (v) Data visualization creation during the COVID-19 pandemic.
+COVID-19-related questions explored how the pandemic may have influenced workflows or design considerations.
+The complete interview schedule is provided in the supplementary material (S1); exemplar questions include: \begin{itemize} \item Based on the example visualization you sent, what does a typical data visualization creation process look like? \item Imagine a new colleague starting tomorrow.
+What are the most important things to tell them? \item What role does your target audience play in creating a visualization? \item How do you ensure that a data visualization is understandable? \item How do you get feedback on your data visualization designs, or how do you evaluate them? \end{itemize}